 In the 18th century the painters of icons and fresco’s turned there hands to a type of enamelware often called finift.
 Unlike ordinary paintings enamelware does not lose its colour so a piece made in 1760 is as bright today as it would have been on the day it was last fired.
 Presuming of course it been reasonably well looked after.
 I am told that the painters often work with a brush of one hair when adding detail a piece.

 By the middle of the 20th century “The Rostov Finift Factory” was founded creating hand-painted enamels.
 From the samples I saw enamelling has been going on in Rostov Veliky for much longer, but the hand painted finift ware does seem to mirror much of the earlier work of the icon and fresco painters.
-Mainly that of nature or religious paintings rather than original works that said it still seems to thrive even in an international markets.
+Mainly that of nature or religious paintings rather than original works that said it still seems to thrive even in an international market.